rraziel/esx-rs/README.md

 - `@POST`
 - `@PUT`

-The resource path can be specified using:
+The resource path can be specified with the [path-to-regexp](https://github.com/pillarjs/path-to-regexp) format using:

 - `@Path`